joanllenas/ngx-remotedata/README.md

 ## What we are trying to solve

-You are making an API request, and you want to display different things based on the status of the request.
+We are making an API request and want to display different things based on the request's status.

-### The Boolean approach
+### The traditional approach

 ```ts
 export interface SunriseSunset {